Schichael/TCN_Seq2Seq/README.md

 ![TCN plot](./images/TCN.jpg)

 ### Inputs
-This model expects input sequences for the encoder and optionally for the decoder.
+The models expect input sequences for the encoder and optionally for the decoder.

 ### Examples
 For examples, please refer to the notebooks.